arduino/docs-content/content/hardware/04.pro/carriers/portenta-mid-carrier/datasheet/datasheet.md

 ### General Specifications Overview

 <p style="text-align: justify;">
 The Arduino Portenta Mid Carrier is an excellent tool for building scalable projects based on the Portenta family boards.
-The Portenta Mid Carrier was designed to give quick access to all the essential signals of the Portenta family boards, making adding new features to your projects more accessible with its Ethernet and the onboard Mini PCIe connector.
+The Portenta Mid Carrier was designed to give quick access to all the essential signals of the Portenta family boards, simplifying the addition of new features to enterprise projects with its Ethernet and Mini PCIe connectors.
 With this connector, the Portenta Mid Carrier capabilities are notably enhanced by including cellular connectivity to the carrier, allowing for rapid testing and deployment of applications requiring remote communication.
-The carrier includes a microSD card slot starting from an external source, and it has CAN bus lines for connecting to actuators, which helps manage devices easily.
-You can also develop machine vision applications using the onboard camera connectors.
-The carrier is also a straightforward reference design for creating their hardware.
+The carrier includes a microSD card slot starting from an external source, and it has two CAN bus lines for connecting to actuators, which helps manage devices easily.
+Moreover, its onboard camera connectors enable the development of machine vision applications.
+The Carrier is also a straightforward reference design for creating new custom hardware.

 The main features of the Portenta Mid Carrier are summarized and highlighted in the table below.
 </p>